gabrielamgelo/Audible-Data-Cleaning-and-EDA/README.md

 • audible_uncleaned.csv: The dataset used.

-• notebook.ipynb: The jupyter notebook containing the analysis
+• notebook.ipynb: The jupyter notebook containing the full analysis

 # OVERVIEW: